Benjamin Franklin Whittemore: Early life and education

 Born in Malden, Massachusetts, Whittemore was the son of Susan Floyd and John Whittemore, who were married on June 22, 1823.
 They were both from Malden.
-He attended the public schools of Worcester, and studied at Amherst College.
-Whittemore worked in mercantile establishments over the period that he studied theology.
+He attended the public schools of Worcester and studied at Amherst College.
+Whittemore worked in mercantile establishments during the period in which he studied theology.

 Minister and chaplain

 In 1859, he became a minister in the Methodist Episcopal Church of the New England Conference.
 During the Civil War, Whittemore served as chaplain of the 53rd Massachusetts Infantry Regiment, and later with the 30th Massachusetts Infantry Regiment, Veteran Volunteers.

 Freedmen's Bureau

-When the war ended, he was stationed in the Darlington district in South Carolina and he decided to stay there.
+When the war ended, he was stationed in the Darlington district in South Carolina, where he decided to stay.
 From 1865 to 1867, he held the position of superintendent of education for the Freedmen's Bureau.
-He established around 60 schools and churches and he met with freedmen and others in the community to develop educational programs.
-He founded the New Era, a weekly newspaper, in Darlington in 1865.
-He was editor in 1865 and the following year James H. Norwood was the editor.
+He established around 60 schools and churches, and met with freedmen and others in the community to develop educational programs.
+He founded the New Era, a weekly newspaper, in Darlington 1865.
+He was editor in 1865, and James H. Norwood was the editor the following year.
 The paper was "devoted to the restoration, reconstruction, and union of the States".
+He also served on the Board of Regents of the Normal School from 1874 to 1877, located on the University of South Carolina campus.